 - Strength training exercises that help strengthen and build muscle mass, and prevent weakness

 Shoulder RetractionsIn an upright position, hold your arms at a 90-degree angle at shoulder level with your hands facing down and your fingers curved.
 Extend both arms straight out in front of you without locking the joints.
 Bend your elbows and pull your arms back until your elbows are just slightly behind your torso as you squeeze your shoulder blades together.
 Repeat the motion.

 Tummy TwistWith your feet firmly flat on the floor and seated in an upright position, hold both arms at a 90-degree angle.
 Extend your forearms in front of you keeping your elbows at your sides.
 Rotate your upper torso to the left (twisting at the waist).
-Twist back to center and repeat this motion to the right.
+Twist back to centre and repeat this motion to the right.

 Side Bend StretchSit up tall with your hips facing squarely forward.
 Extend your left arm towards the ceiling, while you hold the inside of your arm close to your ear.
 Keeping your left arm in this position, slowly bend your entire upper body to the right, making a “C” shape with your spine.
 Repeat this exercise by alternating your arms.

 Chest SqueezeIn an upright position, with your abs supporting your back muscles, hold a medicine ball or a balloon at chest level.
 Contract your chest muscles by squeezing the ball between your hands.
 Slowly push the ball forward until your elbows are close to being straight as you continue to squeeze the ball.
 Slowly pull the ball back to the chest and repeat the movement.
 Sitting comprises a large part of a wheelchair user’s day, but it can lead to spine problems, pressure sores and can also hinder the ability to breathe properly.
 For these reasons, in addition to exercise, it is important to ensure maintaining good posture at all time.
 It is also advisable to consult your doctor or physical therapist before attempting any exercise routine.